hallengray/n8n-nodes-twelvedata/README.md

 - **Get Dividends** (FD-002) - Returns 403 Forbidden on free tier
 - **Get Earnings** (FD-003) - Returns 403 Forbidden on free tier
 - **Get Statistics** (FD-004) - Returns 403 Forbidden on free tier

+### Planned Endpoints (Not Yet Available)

+The following endpoints are defined in the node but not yet available in the Twelve Data REST API:

+- **Get Options Chain** - Returns 404 "The options unavailable"
+- **Get Options Expiration** - Returns 404 "The options unavailable"
+- **Get Complex Data** - Returns 404 "The resource you are requesting could not be found"

+**Status:** These endpoints are expected to be added to the REST API in a future release.
+The options endpoints are currently only available in the [Twelve Data Google Sheets Add-on](https://support.twelvedata.com/en/articles/5702399-google-sheets-add-on-documentation).
+The operations remain in the node for future compatibility.

+**Workarounds:**
+- For options data: Use the Twelve Data Google Sheets Add-on
+- For complex data: Make separate API calls for each symbol and data type using n8n loops

 ### Interval Limitations